jack-r-warren/jackwarren-info/src/markdown/posts/projects/channel-list.md

 <!-- endexcerpt -->

-The web app is deployed to GitHub pages [right here](https://jack-r-warren.github.io/channel-list/), and I've embedded it below too:
+The web app is deployed to GitHub pages and proxied by Cloudflare to be available at [channel-list.jackwarren.info](https://channel-list.jackwarren.info).
+A small preview is below:

-<iframe src="https://jack-r-warren.github.io/channel-list/" style="width:100%;height:350px"></iframe>
+<iframe src="https://channel-list.jackwarren.info" style="width:100%;height:400px;"></iframe>

 The source code is available [on GitHub](https://github.com/jack-r-warren/channel-list).